siavava/portfolio/content/projects/information-theory/10-huffman-encoding.md

 no code is a prefix of another, so the compressed stream decodes back to the original with no ambiguity.

-**Greedy construction.** The codes come from a binary tree built bottom up.
+The codes come from a binary tree built bottom up.
 Start with one leaf per character, keyed by its frequency, and repeatedly merge the two lowest-frequency nodes under a new parent whose frequency is their sum, until a single tree remains.
 Reading the tree root-to-leaf — 0 for a left branch, 1 for a right — gives each character